yashrajnayak/meetup-status-updater/README.md

 ├── LICENSE                # License information
 ```

-## ⚠️ Important Notes
+## ⚠️ Important Notes & Best Practices

+### 🎯 Compatibility & Requirements
-- This extension only works on Meetup.com attendees pages
+- ✅ **Meetup Pages Only**: This extension exclusively works on Meetup.com attendees pages
-- You must be logged in as an event organizer with permission to change attendee status
+- ✅ **Organizer Permissions**: You must be logged in as an event organizer with attendee management permissions
+- ✅ **Page Loading**: Always wait for the Meetup page to fully load before starting the extension
+- ✅ **Browser Support**: Works with all Chromium-based browsers (Chrome, Edge, Brave, Opera, etc.)

+### ⚡ Performance & Reliability
-- The extension includes delays to avoid overwhelming the website
+- 🔄 **Built-in Delays**: The extension includes configurable delays to avoid overwhelming Meetup's servers
-- Progress is shown in real-time in the extension popup
+- 📊 **Live Monitoring**: Progress is shown in real-time in the extension popup with detailed status updates
-- If an error occurs with one attendee, the extension will continue with the next one
+- 🛡️ **Error Resilience**: If an error occurs with one attendee, the extension continues with the next one
+- 💾 **State Recovery**: The extension can resume processing after temporary interruptions or tab switches
+- 🎛️ **Customizable Timing**: Adjust delays based on your internet speed and Meetup's responsiveness

+### 🔍 Processing Logic
+- **Smart Detection**: Automatically identifies and processes attendees based on your selected source tab
+- **Exact Matching**: Uses precise button text matching to avoid accidental actions
+- **Duplicate Prevention**: Tracks processed attendees to prevent re-processing in subsequent runs
+- **Batch Optimization**: Processes visible attendees first, then loads more through intelligent scrolling

+### 📋 Data Handling
+- 🔒 **Local Only**: All processing happens entirely within your browser
+- 🚫 **No Data Collection**: The extension doesn't collect, store, or transmit any personal information
+- 💻 **Settings Storage**: Only your preference settings (delays, filters) are saved locally
+- 🔐 **Privacy First**: No tracking, analytics, or external data transmission of any kind

 ## 🔧 Troubleshooting

-### Common Issues
+### Common Issues & Solutions

-**Extension Won't Start**:
+**❌ Extension Won't Start**:
-- Ensure you're on a Meetup attendees page (URL contains `/attendees/`)
+- ✅ Ensure you're on a Meetup attendees page (URL contains `/attendees/`)
-- Verify you're logged in as an event organizer
+- ✅ Verify you're logged in as an event organizer with proper permissions
-- Check that the Meetup page has fully loaded
+- ✅ Check that the Meetup page has fully loaded before starting

-**Extension Gets Stuck**:
+- ✅ Make sure you've selected the appropriate action type for your needs
+- ✅ Try refreshing the page and reopening the extension

+**⏳ Extension Gets Stuck or Slow**:
-- Click "Stop Process" and restart
+- ✅ Click "Stop Process" and restart with higher delay settings
-- Try increasing the delay settings
+- ✅ Increase both action delay (try 3000ms) and scroll delay (try 4000ms)
-- Refresh the Meetup page and try again
+- ✅ Refresh the Meetup page and try again
+- ✅ Verify you have the correct action type selected for your intended operation
+- ✅ Check your internet connection stability

-**Some Attendees Skipped**:
+**⚠️ Some Attendees Skipped**:
-- Check name filter for typos (if using filtering)
+- ✅ Check name filter for typos (if using name filtering)
-- Ensure all attendees have loaded by scrolling through the page
+- ✅ Ensure all attendees have loaded by manually scrolling through the page first
-- Run the extension again (it will skip already-processed attendees)
+- ✅ Run the extension again (it will automatically skip already-processed attendees)

-**Permission Errors**:
+- ✅ Verify the action type matches where the attendees currently are (e.g., use "Move to Waitlist" only when attendees are in Going status)
+- ✅ Check that attendee names in filter match exactly as shown on Meetup

+**🔄 Wrong Tab or Navigation Errors**:
+- ✅ Extension automatically switches to correct tab based on your action type
+- ✅ If tab switching fails, manually navigate to the appropriate tab:
+  - For "Move to Went/Going": Start on the Waitlist tab
+  - For "Move to Waitlist": Start on the Going tab
+- ✅ Refresh the page if tab switching seems stuck
+- ✅ Clear browser cache and cookies for Meetup.com
+- ✅ Try using the extension in an incognito/private window

+**🔒 Permission or Access Errors**:
-- Verify you have organizer permissions for the event
+- ✅ Verify you have organizer permissions for the specific event
-- Try refreshing your Meetup login
+- ✅ Try logging out and back into Meetup.com
+- ✅ Check browser console (F12 → Console) for detailed error messages
+- ✅ Ensure the event hasn't been closed or cancelled
+- ✅ Verify your organizer role hasn't been revoked

+**🐛 Technical Issues**:
+- ✅ Update your browser to the latest version
+- ✅ Disable other extensions temporarily to check for conflicts
+- ✅ Try the extension in a different Chromium-based browser
-- Check browser console (F12 → Console) for detailed errors
+- ✅ Check browser console (F12 → Console) for JavaScript errors
+- ✅ Reload the extension from the extensions page

+### 📞 Getting Help

+If you continue experiencing issues:

+1. **Check the Browser Console**: Press F12 → Console tab for detailed error logs
+2. **Document the Issue**: Note which step fails and any error messages
+3. **Test Environment**: Try with different events, browsers, or networks
+4. **Report Issues**: Use the [GitHub Issues](../../issues) page with:
+   - Browser version and type
+   - Meetup event URL (remove sensitive info)
+   - Screenshot of error messages
+   - Steps to reproduce the problem

 ## 🔒 Privacy & Security